www.QuantumBrainComputerInterface.com

 Might negative energy emerge in equations where time is treated as a negative variable?

-Do rubidium atom condensates, and their odd properties (e.g., negative mass), relate to time-reversal or entanglement in any meaningful way?
-Could cooled rubidium atoms mediate negative energy as negative energy relates to negative time and/or negative mass through generally accepted equations?
+Do rubidium atom condensates and their odd properties (e.g., negative mass) relate to time-reversal or entanglement in any meaningful way?
+Could cooled rubidium atoms mediate negative energy, given how negative energy relates to negative time and/or negative mass through generally accepted equations?

-Could one use negative mass to guide negative gravity as a beam or use negative energy based field beams to quantum entangle?
-Would either of negative gravity or negative energy allow bell state measurement transfers while simultaneously performing quantum entanglement?
-Does negative energy open quantum wormholes to allow classical information, such as bell state measurements be received at large distances?
+Could one use negative mass to guide negative gravity as a beam, or use negative-energy-based field beams to quantum-entangle?
+Would either negative gravity or negative energy allow Bell-state measurement transfers while simultaneously performing quantum entanglement?
+Does negative energy open quantum wormholes to allow classical information, such as Bell-state measurements, to be received at large distances?

 Could gravity produce quantum entanglement if it’s not fully quantum?